Carousel (musical): Critical reception and legacy

 The musical received almost unanimous rave reviews after its opening in 1945.
 According to Hischak, reviews were not as exuberant as for Oklahoma! as the critics were not taken by surprise this time.
 John Chapman of the Daily News termed it "one of the finest musical plays I have ever seen and I shall remember it always".
 The New York Timess reviewer, Lewis Nichols, stated that "Richard Rodgers and Oscar Hammerstein 2d, who can do no wrong, have continued doing no wrong in adapting Liliom into a musical play.
 Their Carousel is on the whole delightful."
 Wilella Waldorf of the New York Post, however, complained, "Carousel seemed to us a rather long evening.
 The Oklahoma! formula is becoming a bit monotonous and so are Miss de Mille's ballets.
 All right, go ahead and shoot!"
 Dance Magazine gave Linn plaudits for her role as Louise, stating, "Bambi doesn't come on until twenty minutes before eleven, and for the next forty minutes, she practically holds the audience in her hand".
-Howard Barnes in the New York Herald Tribune also applauded the dancing: "It has waited for Miss de Mille to come through with peculiarly American dance patterns for a musical show to become as much a dance as a song show."
+Howard Barnes in the New York Herald Tribune applauded the dancing: "It has waited for Miss de Mille to come through with peculiarly American dance patterns for a musical show to become as much a dance as a song show."

 When the musical returned to New York in 1949, The New York Times reviewer Brooks Atkinson described Carousel as "a conspicuously superior musical play ...
 Carousel, which was warmly appreciated when it opened, seems like nothing less than a masterpiece now."
-In 1954, when Carousel was revived at City Center, Atkinson discussed the musical in his review:

-Carousel has no comment to make on anything of topical importance.
+In 1954, when Carousel was revived at City Center, Atkinson discussed the musical in his review:Carousel has no comment to make on anything of topical importance.
 The theme is timeless and universal: the devotion of two people who love each other through thick and thin, complicated in this case by the wayward personality of the man, who cannot fulfill the responsibilities he has assumed. ...
 Billy is a bum, but Carousel recognizes the decency of his motives and admires his independence.
 There are no slick solutions in Carousel.

-Stephen Sondheim noted the duo's ability to take the innovations of Oklahoma! and apply them to a serious setting: "Oklahoma! is about a picnic, Carousel is about life and death."
+Stephen Sondheim noted the duo's ability to take the innovations of Oklahoma! and apply them to a more intensely serious setting: "Oklahoma! is about a picnic, Carousel is about life and death."
 Critic Eric Bentley, on the other hand, wrote that "the last scene of Carousel is an impertinence: I refuse to be lectured to by a musical comedy scriptwriter on the education of children, the nature of the good life, and the contribution of the American small town to the salvation of souls."